browserengineering/book/book/chrome.md

         )
 ```

-Now let's figure out the browser chrome size.
-We'll end up with the following:
+Now let's design the browser chrome.
+I think it should have the following:

 * At the top, a list of tab names, separated by vertical lines, and a "`+`"
   button to add a new tab.